-The Deep Space Nine episode titled “Trials and Tribble-ations“.
-The show was a homage to The Original Series, and involves agents from Starfleet’s Department of Temporal Investigations visiting DS-9 in order to determine whether the timeline had been corrupted after Captain Sisko took the USS Defiant 105 years back in time to save Captain James T. Kirk from being assassinated.
-The expression is used twice throughout the show, the first time by two time agents who are trying to establish Captain Sisko’s motive for traveling back in time:
+The Deep Space Nine episode Trials and Tribble-ations was a homage to Star Trek the Original Series, and involves agents from Starfleet’s Department of Temporal Investigations visiting DS-9.
+The Department are there to determine whether the timeline has been corrupted after Captain Sisko took the USS Defiant back in time 105 years to save Captain James T. Kirk from being assassinated.
+The expression Predestination Paradox is used twice throughout the show.
+The first time is by two time agents who are questioning Captain Sisko while trying to establish his motive for traveling back in time:

 LUCSLY: “So you’re not contending it was a predestination paradox?”